Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

-Now we will briefly describe the Stein cobordism from $\sqcup^{3}(L(2,1),\xi_{std})$ to the triple branched cover $(L(2,1),\xi_{std})_{C,3}$ over the transverse knot $T$.
+Now we will briefly describe the Weinstein cobordism with concave boundary $\sqcup^{3}(L(2,1),\xi_{std})$ and convex boundary the triple branched cover $(L(2,1),\xi_{std})_{C,3}$ over the transverse knot $T$.
 This time we start with 3 copies of $(L(2,1),\xi_{std})$.
-One of the copies contains one copy $\Sigma_{1}$ of $\Sigma$, another contains two copies $\Sigma_{2}$ and $\Sigma_{2}'=exp(-\epsilon\cdot\partial_{z})(\Sigma_{2})$ of $\Sigma$, and the last contains a single copy $\Sigma_{3}$ of $\Sigma$.
+One of the copies contains one copy $\Sigma_{1}$ of $\Sigma$, another contains two copies $\Sigma_{2}$ and $\Sigma_{2}'= \Flow^{-\epsilon}_{\partial_{z}}(\Sigma_{2})$ of $\Sigma$, and the last contains a single copy $\Sigma_{3}$ of $\Sigma$.
 Here, $\epsilon$ is an arbitrarily small positive constant.
 The proof of Theorem \ref{Thm:Branched} indicates that we can describe the branched cover by performing two Liouville connect sums; the first identifying $\Sigma_{1}$ with $\Sigma_{2}$, while the second identifies $\Sigma_{2}'$ with $\Sigma_{3}$.
 Again, by following the proof of Theorem \ref{Thm:Cobordism}(2) we obtain a Weinstein handle decomposition of the associated cobordism as in the case of the double-branched cover, described above.
 The completed diagram is shown in Figure \ref{Fig:3CyclicCover}.